 ‘The huge hotels do employ a lot of people and on the set there were all the little boys running around giving us bottles of water, so we did give them work.
 And it does teach you the ludicrousness of materialism.’
 It also teaches you the importance of effective food hygiene.
 The set doctor freely dispensed copious quantities of little pink pills to avert the dreaded ‘Delhi belly’.
 The risk of this to the cast and so the entire enterprise was ever-present, and no one was allowed to eat anything washed or cooked in local water.
 Both Bill and Tom (and this writer) succumbed – luckily without too much interruption to the schedule.
 And the message with which they returned home?
 Ronald Pickup, 71, answers: ‘The film as a whole proves there is hope for everyone, but without a ‘happily ever after’ ending.
 Instead, the characters achieve a new kind of wisdom, and energy, as a consequence of their experiences.
 And that’s very life-affirming.’

-These Foolish Things by Deborah Moggach is out now.
+These Foolish Things by Deborah Moggach is £9 on the Saga Bookshop.